-A stable sort is one where two records will retain their order when sorted according to a particular field, even when the two fields have the same contents.
-Thus those two records come out in the same relative order that they were in before sorting, although their positions relative to other records may change.
+A stable sort is one an algorithm where two records will retain their order when sorted according to a particular field, even when the two fields have the same contents.
+Thus those two records come out in with equal key fields will have the same relative order that they were in before sorting, although their positions relative to other records may change.
 Importantly, this is a property of the sort algorithm, not the comparison mechanism.